JadeDickinson/mcu-rewatch/README.md

 I also thought this would be a good first project to get my feet wet with Vue, so there's that. :)

+## Adding a Movie
+To add a future MCU film, [check the wiki for a step-by-step](https://github.com/Coteh/mcu-rewatch/wiki).

 ## Issues
 - Improve the look of the ordering dropdown with vue-select
 - Condense webpack build if possible